IMG_3108-0 (2).JPG

 This combines tweaks from several recipes and experimentation, but is mainly based on a 2002 Corvina Hungarian recipe book, called “Hagyomanyos Magyar Sutemenyek”, so all the measures are by weight.
 Many measures in the book specify “dkg” - the abbreviation for dekagram / decagram.
 That used to puzzle me until I realized that I simply have to multiply by 10 to get the gram measure - and my kitchen scale can measure that! (e.g. 15 dkg = 150 g) A kitchen scale is a great investment!

-Pondering - I’ve made this 4-5 times and still wonder if I should maybe use more apricot jam… Will update this if I ever do.
+Pondering - I’ve made this 4-5 times and still wonder if I should maybe use more apricot jam… yes, I have added a bit more.

 Things you’ll need in addition to ingredients: